NeghMC/LightFiles/README.md

 ### Key concept

-Library allows to use flash memory as a dictionary, where the key is an unsigned integer in range of 0 to 65534 (0xffff - 1), and the value is a binary content.
-Content size is limited by the block size minus block header size.
-Each key can be created only once.
-If more data needs to be written it has to be removed and written again.
+Library treats flash memory as a dictionary, where each block in the memory gets its own key - unsigned integer in range of 0 to 65534 (0xffff - 1), and the value is a binary content placed in that block.
+File size is limited to maximum block size minus block header size (4 bytes).
+When a new file is opened it can be appended multiple times, but as soon as it is closed it becomes read-only.

 Developer needs to provide functions:
 ```